NCERT Solutions Class 11 Chemistry Chapter 6 – Free PDF Download

 The value of bond enthalpy for C-Cl in CCl4(g)

-Find the temperature at which the reaction become spontaneous considering
+At what temperature will the reaction become spontaneous considering

 Let, the given reaction is at equilibrium, then